addendum vs amendment addendum vs amendment

 What is the difference between an addendum and an amendment in contracts?

 An addendum adds new clauses or information to an existing contract without altering the original document, often used to incorporate additional terms agreed upon after signing.
-An amendment modifies the original terms, essential for changing existing clauses, like altering payment terms.
+An amendment modifies the original terms, which is essential for changing existing clauses, like altering payment terms.
 In essence, an addendum complements the contract, while an amendment revises it.

 When should an addendum be used?